Sugar-Free Granola Recipe

-5 from 3 votes
+5 from 6 votes

 This post may contain affiliate links.

-This delicious homemade granola is high in fiber, refined sugar-free and makes a healthy alternative to store-bought granolas that may contain added sugar.
+This delicious homemade granola is high in fiber, sugar-free and makes a healthy alternative to store-bought granolas that may contain added sugar.

 It’s also packed with nutrition thanks to healthy ingredients like rolled oats, sunflower seeds, hemp seeds and banana, and super easy to make!

 Enjoy with almond milk and sliced banana, sprinkled over coconut yogurt and topped with berries or just eaten plain for a snack!
+For homemade granola, this Peanut Butter Granola and Homemade Pumpkin Spice Granola are really yummy too.

 Ingredient Notes